Diastolic and systolic blood pressure: Know your numbers

 A normal diastolic blood pressure number is 80 or less.
 A diastolic blood pressure between 80 and 89 is normal but higher than ideal.

-A diastolic blood pressure number of 90 or higher is considered to be hypertension or high blood pressure.
+A diastolic blood pressure number of 90 or higher, on repeated measurements, is considered to be hypertension or high blood pressure.

 How is blood pressure measured?

 Blood pressure is measured with a simple painless test usually using an electronic blood pressure monitor.
 This consists of an inflatable cuff that is wrapped around the upper arm (some blood pressure cuffs wrap around the forearm or wrist) and is attached to an electronic monitor that gives a digital readout of the blood pressure and pulse.

 The systolic blood pressure number is always said first, and then the diastolic blood pressure number is given.
 For example, your blood pressure may be read as “120 over 80” or written 120/80.